wlaszkiewicz/LadyCure/README.md

 ### Project Requirements:

-- The application must have a clean and user-friendly interface.
+~~- The application must have a clean and user-friendly interface.~~
 - Implement proper validation for user inputs.
 - Ensure data security and user authentication.
 - Maintain proper documentation of the code and application functionality.